wohaco/despace/venus_express.md

    1. **Shape-shifting polar vortices.**

-The existence of the polar vortices on Venus has been known for many years, but high-resolution infrared measurements obtained by the VIRTIS instrument on Venus Express have revealed that the southern vortex is far more complex than previously believed.
+The existence of the polar vortices on Venus has been known for many years, but high‑resolution infrared measurements obtained by the VIRTIS instrument on Venus Express have revealed that the southern vortex is far more complex than previously believed.

 <small>